 Applications for the NSW Health 2021 GradStart recruitment have now closed.

-For technical assistance when applications open please contact Customer Service on 1300 679 367 (Option 3).
+For online application technical assistance, contact the Customer Service Desk on 1300 679 367 (Option 3).